 The overall duration of the PhD will be four years, with roughly three years spent at one location, and one year spent at the other location, including initial coursework at the University of Cambridge.
 Successful PhDs will be officially granted by the University of Cambridge.

-We plan to offer funding for up to four PhD Fellowships covering university tuition fees and a stipend for living expenses.
+We plan to offer funding for up to two PhD Fellowships covering university tuition fees and a stipend for living expenses.
 We acknowledge generous financial support from Microsoft, Facebook and Amazon.

 Applications and administrative questions should be sent to email@example.com.